The agile word meant for nothing on its own. But we can define it as “to move quick” or “able to move quickly and easily.”

-The ultimate goal of every innovation is to deliver the best quality product, services, result or even a transition under given project constraints.
+Every innovation’s ultimate goal is to deliver the best quality product, services, result, or even a transition under given project constraints.

 Read More: Scrum Project Management

 There are many misleading answers to this question already.
-To find the best answer to this question we need to visit Agile Manifesto.
+To find the best answer to this question, we need to visit Agile Manifesto.
 Here it is clear that it’s nothing but a value-based system.
-In Agile Manifesto, there are four values and twelve principles.
+In the Agile Manifesto, there are four values and twelve principles.

-This manifesto does not describe Agile as a methodology, tool, and technique, etc. Its main focus is the added value by self-organizing teams.
+This manifesto does not describe Agile as a methodology, tool, and technique, etc. Its main focus is the added value of self-organizing teams.

 How Agile Works?

-Agile helps to predict the future but in the near future and this makes assumptions more probable as the near future is always easy to predict rather than what is going to happen after years.
+Agile helps to predict the future, but soon, making assumptions more probable soon is always easy to predict rather than what will happen after years.

-In Project management, it helps us like rolling wave planning so as to make a plan for five years around we prefer to get a detailed a year plan and rest we plan later on once things get clearer.
+Project management, helps us like rolling wave planning to make a plan for five years around.
+We prefer to get a detailed year plan and rest we plan later on once things get clearer.

 What is a Sprint in Agile?

-In Agile we use “Sprints” that are of shorter duration (can vary from 1 week to 2 months) during which pre-determined features are developed and delivered.
+In Agile, we use “Sprints” of shorter duration (can vary from 1 week to 2 months) during which pre-determined features are developed and delivered.